iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 ![MAE](Image/MAE.png)

-- Sum of absolute difference between actual and predicted values.
+- The average absolute difference between actual and predicted values.
 - MAE is better for datasets with small errors but fails in case of larger errors.
 - MAE is expressed in the same units as the dependent variable.
 - MAE is less sensitive towards outliers.